Billy Sanders: Australian Speedway

-Billy Sanders regained his Australian crown and won his sixth and last Australian Championship in 1985 at the Pioneer Park Speedway in Ayr in Queensland, where he would reverse the previous years result by defeating Crump, with Queensland's Stan Bear finishing third.
+Sanders regained his Australian crown and won his sixth and last Australian Championship in 1985 at the Pioneer Park Speedway in Ayr in Queensland, where he would reverse the previous years result by defeating Crump, with Queensland's Stan Bear finishing third.
 Sadly, this was to be Sanders last Australian championship win as he died in England three months later.
 The Australian Speedway Championship now incorporates the "Billy Sanders Memorial Trophy" in recognition of his six championship wins.
 His record of six national championship wins stood until 2003 when Victoria's Leigh Adams won his seventh title.
-Adams would go on to record another 3 title wins taking the record number to 10 wins.
+Adams would go on to record another three title wins taking the record number to ten wins.

 Sanders also had a virtual stranglehold on the NSW State Championship, and would win all of his record eight titles from 1977 until 1985, with the exception of 1983 when the title wasn't held.
 He also won the 1984 and 1985 Australian Masters titles at his home track at Liverpool.
-Both Masters finals were held over 10 laps and included the top 10 riders at the meetings.
+Both Masters finals were held over ten laps and included the top-ten riders at the meetings.
 He also won the North Arm Classic at the North Arm Speedway in Adelaide (his first appearance in Adelaide since his infamous speech at the 1983 Aussie title).
 It would prove to be his last appearance in Adelaide and his only time at the tight North Arm track.

-Billy Sanders won the Australasian Championship in 1979 at the Rowley Park Speedway in Adelaide, and again in 1980 at the Ruapuna Speedway in Templeton, New Zealand.
+Sanders won the Australasian Championship in 1979 at the Rowley Park Speedway in Adelaide, and again in 1980 at the Ruapuna Speedway in Templeton, New Zealand.

 In addition to riding, Sanders also wrote a regular column for Australian motorcycle magazine Motorcycle News during the 1970s.

 England

-Billy Sanders was signed by Ipswich Witches Manager/promoter John Berry in 1972 at the age of 16 and stayed with them until 1980.
+Sanders was signed by Ipswich Witches Manager/promoter John Berry in 1972 at the age of 16 and stayed with them until 1980.
 There he was British League Champion in both 1975 and 1976 and finished in third place in 1974.
 He was also British League Knockout Cup winner in both 1976 and 1978 and was the British League Pairs Champion in 1976 and 1977 paired with John Louis.
 Sanders also won the Pride of the Midlands trophy in 1975 at the Monmore Green speedway in Wolverhampton.

-In 1979 Sanders not only rode for the Witches, but also for the Birmingham Brummies.
+In 1979, Sanders not only rode for the Witches, but also for the Birmingham Brummies.
 He left Ipswich in 1981, signing for the Hull Vikings for £15,000 in a three-rider deal that saw American's Dennis Sigalos and John Cook head in the opposite direction.
 The pair helped the Witches win the Knockout Cup.

-In 1982 he rode for the King's Lynn Stars before returning to Ipswich in 1983, helping the Witches to finish runners up in the British League before going one better for his third and final British League title in 1984.
+In 1982, Sanders rode for the King's Lynn Stars before returning to Ipswich in 1983, helping the Witches to finish runners up in the British League before going one better for his third and final British League title in 1984.
 He also won a third and final League KO Cup title in 1984 with Ipswich.

 Sanders continued to ride for the Ipswich Witches until his death in April 1985 at the age of just 29.